-Decentralized finance is behind the rapid interest and growth of cryptocurrency and is underpinned by blockchain technology.
+Decentralized finance is behind cryptocurrency’s rapid interest and growth and is underpinned by blockchain technology.
 Although no Defi projects have been completed or trialed fully, the Portuguese authorities are interested in such developments and are looking keenly at what is happening in this field.
-As a member of the EC, major initiatives on Defi are most likely to come from EU-wide regulatory initiatives
+As a member of the EC, major initiatives on Defi are most likely to come from EU-wide regulatory initiatives.

 Crypto regulation in Portugal

 As with many European countries, crypto has leveled the playing field for smaller countries.
 The global crypto economy has created new financial hubs and leading economies.
 Portugal officially recognizes digital currencies and, within EU legislation, has some autonomy to write favorable crypto legislation.
 Portugal is one of the most crypto-friendly countries anywhere – perhaps one reason why so many people, especially rich ones, retire there.

 Crypto trading is legal and advanced in Portugal, making it one of the most crypto-friendly countries.
 All leading exchanges operate in the country.
 Portugal recently approved two home-based cryptocurrency exchanges with the central bank, the Banco de Portugal, licensing Mind the Coin and Criptoloja.